grahampugh/grahampugh.github.io/_posts/2018-03-26-reinstall-macos-from-system-volume.md

 The `--nointeraction` flag is undocumented, as described in [Rich Trouton's post][2], and allows the command to be run without interaction, meaning it can be scripted.

-In the Apple Knowledge Base article [Prepare your institution for macOS High Sierra 10.13.4][5], Apple revealed a new flag for the `startosinstall` command, the `--eraseinstall` flag.
+In the Apple Knowledge Base article [Prepare your institution for macOS High Sierra 10.13.4][5], Apple revealed a new flag for the `startosinstall` command, the `--eraseinstall` flag:

-![img-eraseinstall]
+> The `startosinstall` command inside the macOS Installer app at Contents/Resources/startosinstall lets you erase your boot volume and install macOS to it using the new `--eraseinstall` flag.
+You can use the `--installpackage` flag to specify additional packages to apply after installing macOS.

 Using the new flag, the following command erases the system disk *in situ*, without need to boot from a network drive, or Recovery Partition, or connect to another computer using Target Disk Mode: